Kinshara/kick-on-twitch/README.md

 - Detects when a Kick stream ends and switches back to Twitch automatically
 - Re-initialises correctly after expanding Twitch's mini player
 - Persists your volume and mute state across sessions
+- Rechecks Kick live status when you switch back to a tab, in case the stream came online while you were away
 - Control bar with play/pause, mute, volume slider, go-to-live-edge, and fullscreen
 - Keyboard shortcuts: `Space` play/pause, `M` mute, `F` fullscreen, `L` jump to live edge
 - "Use Twitch" session toggle to switch back temporarily without removing your mapping